pmndrs/react-three-next/README.md

 export async function getStaticProps(context) {
   return {
     props: {
-      r3f: true, // r3f signal to our _app.js that the page will contains canvas content and not only dom },
+      r3f: true, // r3f signal to our _app.js that the page will also contains canvas content and not only dom },
   }
 }